adamcath/haute-codeture/haute-codeture.md

             // great!
         }

-        // Note, I made this case mercifully simple for readability.
+        // Note: I made this case mercifully simple for readability.
         // In real life it gets a lot uglier.
     }
 }